-- Medical-grade face masks, including surgical masks, and N95 respirators should be reserved for health care professionals who are providing direct health care services. - Use of an N95 respirator requires an employee to be certified.
-N95 respirators will be distributed by the Safety Office in the Risk Management Department. - Symptomatic students and staff should be provided a surgical mask until they go home. - Individuals should be careful not to touch their eyes, nose, and mouth when removing their face covering and wash hands immediately after removing.
+Medical-grade face masks, including surgical masks, and N95 respirators should be reserved for designated school staff who are providing direct health care services.
+Use of an N95 respirator requires an employee to be certified.
+N95 respirators will be distributed by the Safety Office of the Risk Management Department.

+Symptomatic students and staff may be provided a surgical mask until they go home, if they are able to wear the mask.

+Individuals should be careful not to touch their eyes, nose, and mouth when removing their face covering and wash hands immediately after removing.